mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 You will need a GA4 account and an app property for every app that you want to track.
 To set that up, follow Google's instructions [here](https://support.google.com/analytics/answer/9306384).  mParticle supports sending data to GA4 via web, native iOS and Android apps, and server to server.
 Each platform will require a data stream.
 See [Google's documentation](https://support.google.com/analytics/answer/9304153?hl=en) for how to create a GA4 data stream.

 On mParticle you need to create a new Configuration.
-To do so, find Google Analytics 4 on the Directory, click on Setup, give your new Configuration a name and decide if you want the same credientials for Development and Production.
-Finally click Save.
+To do so, find Google Analytics 4 on the Directory, click on Setup, give your new Configuration a name and decide if you want the same credentials for Development and Production.
+Finally click **Save**.

 ### Web